gfx-rs/wgpu/etc/ray_tracing.md

 *The API to commit a candidate intersection is not yet implemented but would be possible to be user implemented.

+Undefined behavior*:
+- Calling `rayQueryGetCommittedIntersection` or `rayQueryGetCandidateIntersection` when `rayQueryProceed` has not been called on this ray query since it was initialized (or if the ray query has not been previously initialized).
+- Calling `rayQueryGetCommittedIntersection` when `rayQueryProceed`'s latest return on this ray query is considered `Candidate`.
+- Calling `rayQueryGetCandidateIntersection` when `rayQueryProceed`'s latest return on this ray query is considered `Committed`.
+- Calling `rayQueryProceed` when `rayQueryInitialize` has not previously been called on this ray query

+*this is only known undefined behaviour.

 Structure definitions:
 ````wgsl
 struct RayDesc {